tvn9/vimnotes/notes/vimnotes.md

 # VIM and MACVIM NOTES

-This vimnotes document collect as many as posible the useful tips on vim and macvimm
+This vimnotes document collects as many as possible the useful tips on vim and macvim

 ## Quick Start